JasonPollman/Memoizor/readme.md

 ### get

 Queries the store the the cache associated with the given arguments list.
-You should call this with the **resolved arguments** (i.e. *Memoizor#resolveArguments*).

 > **Memoizor#get**(args)